10xtechie/10xtechie/README.md

 ## About Me

-A polygot software programmer, a polymath person, a candid cerebral, a humble humanitarian
+:bowtie: A polygot programmer and a polymath person

 ### Skills
 - Technical Leadership